 “Fire!
 Help!
 Somebody call 911!”

 In this example, the writer uses short, simple sentences to create a sense of urgency and convey the panic and chaos of an emergency situation.
-The short, staccato rhythm of the sentences emphasizes the urgency of the situation and creates a tense, dramatic atmosphere.
+The short, staccato rhythm of the sentences along with the use of an interjection emphasizes the urgency of the situation and creates a tense, dramatic atmosphere.

 Long, complex sentences